ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 `-C`, `--cert <FILE>`
 <ul>
-Use FILE as a certificate to verify the host key or keys.
+Use FILE as a certificate to verify the host-key or keys.
 The certificates are used to establish a chain of trust for the verification of the host-key documents.
 Specify this option twice to specify the IBM Z signing key and the intermediate CA certificate (signed by the root CA).